tusharjain8177/AnimeNext/README.md

 ## 🚀 Live Demo

-Visit [AnimeMatch](your-deployed-app-link) to see the application in action!
+Visit [AnimeNext](https://animenext-ktg7ypehsvud3wbmdeazzt.streamlit.app/) to see the application in action!

 ## 🛠️ Installation